SAP/cloud-sdk-ios-cai/README.md

 import SwiftUI

 /*
-  Create the `CAIChannel` object by providing the channel id, channel token and channel slug which were created in CAI Platform.
+  Create the `CAIChannel` object by providing the channel id, channel token, and channel slug, which were created in CAI Platform.

-  If you do not want to hardcode chanel information on the client then you can retrieve a list of channels for a given Application ID with `CAIChannelService`.
+  If you do not want to hardcode channel information on the client, you can retrieve a list of channels for a given Application ID with `CAIChannelService`.
 */
 let caiChannel = CAIChannel(id: "<channelId>", token: "<channelToken>", slug: "<channelSlug>").

  /*
   Create and attach OAuthObserver to `SAPURLSession`

-  Example-specific extension for `CAIServiceConfig` to build OAuth observer (see next code snippet for implementation details)
+  Example-specific extension for `CAIServiceConfig` to build OAuth observer (see following code snippet for implementation details)

   Use CAI OAuth credentials for prototyping & direct communication between iOS client and SAP Conversational AI *Community Edition*

   Use Mobile Service OAuth credentials to connect indirectly with SAP Conversational AI *Enterprise Edition* through SAP Mobile Services.
-In this case you have to reuse the `SAPURLSession` instance used for authentication against Mobile Services.
+In this case, you have to reuse the `SAPURLSession` instance used for authentication against Mobile Services.
 */
 let session = SAPURLSession()
 if let observer = CAIServiceConfig.buildOAuthObserver(systemBaseURL: URL(string: "<Example: https://sapcai-community.sap.eu10.hana.ondemand.com>")!,